resvirtualis/resvirtualis.github.io/paper_summaries.md

-***Comparing humans and deep learning performance for grading AMD: A study in using universal deep features and transfer learning for automated AMD analysis, P Burlina, KD Pacheco, N Joshi, DE Freund, NM Bressler, Computers in Biology and Medicine 82, 80-86, 2017*
+***Comparing humans and deep learning performance for grading AMD: A study in using universal deep features and transfer learning for automated AMD analysis, P Burlina, KD Pacheco, N Joshi, DE Freund, NM Bressler, Computers in Biology and Medicine 82, 80-86, 2017**

 - link: <http://www.sciencedirect.com/science/article/pii/S0010482517300240>
 - summary: 4 class fine classification of AMD based on AREDS grading methods using deep learning/universal features and transfer lerning method
 - performance

-## retinal applications: prevalence of diseases
+## Retinal applications: prevalence of diseases

 **The Prevalence of Age-Related Eye Diseases and Visual Impairment in Aging: Current EstimatesPrevalences of Age-Related Eye Diseases**
 - summary: a nice review of statistical prevaslence of the opthalmic and retinal diseases that are the major underpinning causes of blidness and visual impairements with nice stratifications by age, demographci factors, etc